kovidgoyal/calibre/manual/conversion.rst

     input         This contains the HTML output by the Input Plugin.
 Use this to debug the Input Plugin. parsed        The result of pre-processing and converting to XHTML the output from the Input Plugin.
 Use to debug structure detection. structure     Post structure detection, but before CSS flattening and font size conversion.
-Use to debug font size conversion and CSS transforms. processed     Just before the ebook is passed to the output plugin.
+Use to debug font size conversion and CSS transforms. processed     Just before the e-book is passed to the output plugin.
 Use to debug the output plugin.
     ==========    =============

 If you want to edit the input document a little before having calibre convert it, the best thing to